Sakthivel-Selvam-MEAN-Developer/AutoDeployment/WorkEthics.markdown

    * daily update. docs/DailyUpdate.md
    * read code written by others
 8. Respect lint rules, warning limits and don't change them without discussion.
+9. Add you name and pair's name in the commit message, so that we know who to ask if we have questions.
+10. You should understand every word of code/command that you use or written by you
+11. Constantly look way of improving
+      * yourself by readying unknown topics, getting deep into known topics
+      * code by refactoring, removing duplication, improving performance, etc.

+### Code
-9. Name things properly.
+1. Name things properly.
 Be it file name, test name, variable name, function name, table name, field name, etc.
    * don't use abbreviations
    * don't use single letter variable names
-      * don't use generic names like `data`, `value`, `result`, etc.
+   * don't use generic names like `data`, `value`, `result`, `helper`,`util`,`common` etc.
    * be cognizant about singular vs plural

-10. Add you name/pair's name in the commit message, so that we know who to ask if we have questions.
-11. You should understand every word of code/command that you use or written by you
-12. Constantly look way of improving
-      * yourself by readying unknown topics, getting deep into known topics
-      * code by refactoring, removing duplication, improving performance, etc.
+### Test
+1. Asset the mocks are called with expected parameters.